TwinLife

 Data description

-For a description of the structure of the TwinLife sample see the TwinLife Technical Report 03, for the method reports of the first four data collections see the TwinLife Technical Reports 05, 09, 10, and 12 at https://www.twin-life.de/twinlife-series.
+For a description of the structure of the TwinLife sample see the TwinLife Technical Report 03, for the method reports of the data collections see the TwinLife Technical Reports at https://www.twin-life.de/twinlife-series.

 Data files